Construction company to pay millions for leaky school buildings

 If the parties could not agree in relation to costs, the plaintiffs could file a submission by May 15 and Hawkins had the opportunity to respond by May 29.

-Justice Downs said Hawkins was liable to pay the cost of remedying four out of five defects and for a component of a sixth.
+Justice Downs said Hawkins was liable to pay to fix four out of five defects and for a component of a sixth.

 "An aspect of Hawkins' defence, at least to some elements of the claim, is that